-You’ve seen chests of drawers— well, here’s a “chest of baskets.”
-It can be used in nearly any room—in the bathroom for storing towels, the entryway for organizing hats and gloves, the bedroom for workout clothes, even in the kitchen for veggies or hand towels.
+You’ve seen chests of drawers—well, here’s a “chest of baskets.”
+This basket stand can be used in nearly any room—in the bathroom for storing towels, the entryway for organizing hats and gloves, the bedroom for workout clothes, even in the kitchen for veggies or hand towels.

 The total materials bill for our pine stand, including the baskets, was about $50.
 We bought baskets at a craft store, but lots of other retailers like Pier 1, West Elm and IKEA also carry them.
 Make sure to buy your baskets first; you need to construct the stand based on their dimensions.